-The M-50 ramp to southbound I-69 will be closed for rebuilding.
+The Cochran Road ramp to southbound I-69 will be closed and detoured for rebuilding.
 This work is part of the Michigan Department of Transportation's (MDOT) ongoing $210 million investment to rebuild I-69 between Island Highway in Charlotte, Eaton County, and I-94 in Marshall, Calhoun County.

 Funding for this project is made possible by Gov. Gretchen Whitmer's Rebuilding Michigan program to rebuild the state highways and bridges that are critical to the state's economy and carry the most traffic.
 The investment strategy is aimed at fixes that result in longer useful lives and improves the condition of the state's infrastructure.